enoch26/Gorkha/README.md

 ## Relief Maps

-- Internal relief map of the Gorkha Earthquake 2015-affected area (source not specified)
+- Channel steepness index and distance metric to channel raster maps of the Gorkha Earthquake 2015-affected area computed from DEM and processed with LSDTopoTools, see `lsdtopotools_driver` folder for scripts and details.

 ---